elopio/docs/source/includes/_callAPI.md

 #### augur.api.ReportingWindow.getUniverse({ reportingWindow }[, callback])

 Returns the [Universe](#universe) address that the [Reporting Window](#reporting-window) belongs to.
-All Reporting Windows belong to a specific Universe in which they were created and operate within.
+Every Reporting Window belongs to a specific Universe in which they were created and operate within.

 #### augur.api.ReportingWindow.isActive({ reportingWindow }[, callback])